Processing xrefs and conrefs within a conref

 Example: Resolving conrefs to elements that contain cross references

-Consider the following paragraphs in paras-01.dita
+Consider the following paragraphs in paras-01.dita that are intended

 to be used by reference from other topics: